-Illustration based logos are usually more complex and detailed than their iconic, graphic or text-based counterparts, and are a highly-rendered pictorial representation of some aspect of the company being portrayed.
-To develop the concept for the illustration, we can focus in on the name, the business concept or a company character or mascot that can be developed.
+Using an illustration as part of your logo.
+The design ‘full monty’[Example Logo: Details here] Illustration based logos are usually more complex and detailed than their iconic, graphic or text-based counterparts, and are a highly-rendered pictorial representation of some aspect of the company being portrayed.
+To develop the concept for the illustration, we can focus in on the name, the business concept or a company character/mascot that can be developed.
 Graphic design purists sometimes frown upon illustrative logos, and often with good reason.

 This type of logo is often used inappropriately or in instances where they simply won’t work.
-Often, many new to the logo design process want to ‘throw the kitchen sink’ at their new design – a visual version of ‘the more the merrier’.
+Often, many new to the logo design process want to ‘throw the kitchen sink’ at their new design – a visual version of ‘the more the merrier.’
 Inexperienced designers can often create fully illustrative logos without giving thought to the client’s market segment, the types of usage planned or the overall effect on their corporate image.
-It’s certainly true that Illustrative logos are NOT for every application or branding scenario.
-Having said that, there are times when an illustrative logo is not only appropriate, but it’s the one and only solution (right: logo for Chimpanizee SSP zoo project).
+It’s certainly true that illustrative logos are NOT for every application or branding scenario.
+Having said that, there are times when an illustrative logo is not only appropriate, but it’s the one and only solution (see the project for Chimpanzee Species Survival Plan for one such example.)

 When developing an illustrative logo, it’s not just the drawing itself that’s important.
 The artwork has be visually ‘comfortable’ with appropriate text work and the typography featured.
 The illustration needs to be self-contained enough to be effective as a stand alone design.
 And even though these kind of logos often require a full color palette, the final digital artwork and files need to be technically ‘savvy’ enough to work with a wide-range of applications.